 Therefore, do not hesitate to go through our full list every week and eliminate all tasks that are not aligned with our objectives and priorities.

 Practice 16: Measure your productivity

 Measurement is a good way to improve our productivity.
-That is to say, to calculate the amount of time we spend to carry out our tasks helps to analyze how we allocate our time.
+That is to say, to calculate the amount of time we spend carrying out our tasks helps to analyze how we allocate our time.

 The RescueTime and Timing applications are perfectly suited for this purpose.

 These applications allow you to track the time you spend on each site and application and automatically detect when you are productive and when you are less productive.
 We can also find out which applications we waste most of our time and identify trends.

 So we can optimize our days by using concrete data and challenging each day to always do better.